 Sagging and cellulite

 So you’ve just lost a lot of weight—good for you!
-It’s likely, though, that you still have excess, sagging skin and cellulite left, and to address these, the newly-opened Dr. CRB clinic at The Fort has The Hollywood Lift (P2,800).
-“The microcurrent technology was originally developed for treating facial palsy, but it showed aesthetic results, including re-education of muscles and increased blood and lymph circulation.
-It delivers tiny electrical impulses that mirror the body’s natural bio-electrical field, making the procedure safe and painless, with a slight electrical tingling sensation,” Dr. Che Bernad explains.
+It’s likely, though, that you still have excess, sagging skin and cellulite left to deal with.
+To address these, the Dr. CRB Aesthetic and Laser Clinic at The Fort has The Hollywood Lift (P2,800).
+“The microcurrent technology was originally developed for treating facial palsy, but it showed aesthetic results, including re-education of the muscles and increased blood and lymph circulation.
+It delivers tiny electrical impulses that mirror the body’s natural bio-electrical field, making the procedure safe and painless, with a slight electrical tingling sensation,” the clinic’s Dr. Che Bernad explains.
 And unlike its counterparts that use radiofrequency, “the lift focuses on muscle toning.”

 The Hollywood Lift can lift the buttocks and tone arms and thighs.
 Using its electro-cellulite massager, it can help break down fatty deposits, and cellulite reduction and improved muscle tone can be seen in as soon after as two to three sessions.
 Patients who do not have severely sagging muscles may start having one session a week for the first month and one session per month thereafter.